 First and foremost Susan Wheadon sees herself as a grandmother who is very concerned about how the continuous damage done to the environment will harm her grandchildren and generations to come.
 She would like them to have clean air and water and access to all that is beautiful about the planet.
 Susan feels a personal responsibility to do what she can to make a difference.
 Growing up near the Love Canal and in an area where nuclear waste has impacted her hometown has made her more aware of this responsibility.

 Ken has been on the NMEAC board since 1986.
 He served as NMEAC chair from 1989 to 1992, then again from 1995 to 2003.
 He currently serves as NMEAC’s Executive Director on a volunteer basis.
 In 1996 he helped to found the Coalition for Sensible Growth, which has mobilized more than 600 businesses, town planners, local officials, community groups and grassroots environmental activists to combat urban sprawl and build stronger communities in the Grand Traverse region.

-A former senior engineer for General Motors, Ken is president and CEO of The Resource for Great Programs, Inc., a national consulting firm dedicated to providing strategic support to networks of community based organizations working in arenas having great impact on our society.
+A former senior engineer for General Motors, Ken is president and CEO of The Resource for Great Programs, Inc., a national consulting firm dedicated to providing strategic support to networks of community-based organizations working in areas having a great impact on our society.
 He holds Bachelor’s and Master’s degrees in Engineering and a Ph.D. in Urban, Technological and Environmental Planning from the University of Michigan.